AT A GLANCE

 CAMPUS: Drew is located on a beautiful wooded 186-acre campus in Madison, New Jersey, a thriving small town close to New York City.

-NUMBER OF FACULTY: 145 full-time faculty members, 94% of whom hold the terminal degree in their field.
-No teaching assistants.
+NUMBER OF FACULTY: 148 full-time faculty members, 99% of whom hold the terminal degree in their field

-FINANCIAL AID: Drew has reduced its tuition by 20% for fall 2018, rolling it back to 2010 levels.
+FINANCIAL AID: Drew reduced its tuition by 20% for fall 2018, rolling it back to 2010 levels.
 In addition, the University is generous with scholarships and financial aid, providing over $32 million to its students each year.
 Both domestic and international students can qualify for merit-based scholarships, which are based on previous academic achievement.
 These scholarships do not require any additional application, so students are automatically considered at the point of admission.
-Separate applications are required for $2500 Civic Engagement and Arts Scholarships Need-based grants, loans, and work-study funds are also available by submitting the FAFSA.
+Separate applications are required for Drew Action Scholars, Baldwin Honors, and Arts Scholarships.
+Need-based grants, loans, and work-study funds are also available by submitting the FAFSA.
+In addition, Drew is one of 10 private schools on Fiske’s “best buy” list and the only New Jersey School—public or private—in the top 20.

-TEST SCORE REQUIREMENTS: Drew is test optional.
-SATs and ACTs are accepted when submitted and are required for the top two academic scholarships.
+TEST SCORE REQUIREMENTS: The SAT and ACT are recommended for admission; however, Drew is test optional.
 Students who elect not to submit test scores should have no grades below B on their high school transcript.

 • SAT/CEEB: 2193